Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Introduction

 Yamamoto and Itoh \cite{YamamotoItoh} propose an alternative scheme that achieves the optimal error exponent in \eqref{eq:burnashev}.
 Yamamoto and Itoh's scheme alternates between the communication and confirmation phases, each having fixed lengths, until a decision is made by the receiver.
 Any capacity-achieving fixed-length code can be used for the communication phase of the Yamamoto--Itoh scheme.
 In the confirmation phase, the transmitter transmits one of two control sequences, $(x_{\mr{A}}, \dots, x_{\mr{A}})$ and $(x_{\mr{R}}, \dots, x_{\mr{R}})$, where the first sequence indicates that the receiver should ``accept'' its current estimate, and the second sequence indicates that the receiver should ``reject'' its current estimate and start a new communication phase.
 The symbols $x_{\mr{A}}$ and $x_{\mr{R}}$ are chosen to be the two most distinguishable symbols in the sense that they achieve $C_1$.
 The receiver then constructs a (fixed-length) binary hypothesis test on the noisy versions of the control sequences and feeds its decision back to the transmitter.
-In \cite{chen2023}, Chen \emph{et al.} derive a non-asymptotic achievability bound for VLF codes with finite number of feedback instances; their code is a variant of Yamamoto--Itoh scheme where the length of each communication and confirmation phase may be distinct.
+In \cite{chen2023}, Chen \emph{et al.} derive a non-asymptotic achievability bound for VLF codes with finite number of feedback instances; their code is a variant of the Yamamoto--Itoh scheme where the length of each communication and confirmation phase may be distinct.
+In \cite{berlin}, Berlin \emph{et al.} give an alternative proof to the converse of Burnashev's error exponent; their proof parallels the Yamamoto--Itoh scheme and reveals that communication and confirmation phases are implicit for any scheme that achieves the optimal error exponent.

 Although error exponent analysis elucidates how fast the error probability decays as the average decoding time $N \triangleq \E{\tau}$ grows to infinity, it does not explain the fundamental limit for a fixed error probability $\epsilon \in (0, 1)$ and a finite $N$ of our interest.
 To address this issue, Polyanskiy \emph{et al.} \cite{polyanskiy2011feedback} extend Burnashev's work to the regime with non-vanishing error probabilities and derive achievability and converse bounds on the logarithm of the maximum achievable codebook size $\log M^*(N, \epsilon)$ given an average decoding time $N$ and average error probability $\epsilon \in (0, 1)$.
 They show